platanus/our-boxen/README.md

 The reason for that is that you can't really make private forks of public repositories easily.

-Once you've done that, you can run the following to get bootstrap your boxen:
+Once you've done that, you can run the following to bootstrap your boxen:

 ```
 sudo mkdir -p /opt/boxen
-sudo chown ${USER}:admin /opt/boxen
+sudo chown ${USER}:staff /opt/boxen
 git clone https://github.com/boxen/our-boxen /opt/boxen/repo
 cd /opt/boxen/repo
 git remote rm origin